moneypuzzler/tervyx/README.md

 - `--count` controls how many matches are emitted (use `0` to disable the cap).
 - `--include-header` preserves the CSV header when downstream tooling requires it.

-The script mirrors the pilot batch instructions shared with Codex, producing `/tmp/targets.csv` suitable for looping over `build_protocol_entry.py` executions or seeding additional deterministic workflows.
+The helper now feeds the 200-entry activation workflow.
+The generated `reports/targets_200.csv` pairs with `scripts/generate_stub_entries.py` to mint deterministic artifact bundles for any rows that remain in `pending` or `ready` states.

 ## 📁 Repository Structure